Multigate device: FinFET

 AMD released GPUs using their Polaris chip architecture and made on 14 nm FinFET in June 2016.
 The company has tried to produce a design to provide a "generational jump in power efficiency" while also offering stable frame rates for graphics, gaming, virtual reality, and multimedia applications.

 In March 2017, Samsung and eSilicon announced the tapeout for production of a 14 nm FinFET ASIC in a 2.5D package.

 Tri-gate transistor

 A tri-gate transistor, also known as a triple-gate transistor, is a type of MOSFET with a gate on three of its sides.
 A triple-gate transistor was first demonstrated in 1987, by a Toshiba research team including K. Hieda, Fumio Horiguchi and H. Watanabe.
-They realized that the fully depleted (FD) body of a narrow bulk Si-based transistor helped improve switching due to a lessened body-bias effect.
+They realized that the fully depleted (FD) body of a narrow bulk Si-based transistor helped improve switching due to a reduced body-bias effect.
 In 1992, a triple-gate MOSFET was demonstrated by IBM researcher Hon-Sum Wong.